-The allowance for credit losses represents our management's estimate of the expected lifetime credit losses inherent in accounts receivables as of December 31, 2021.
+The allowance for credit losses represents our management's estimate of the expected lifetime credit losses inherent in accounts receivables as of December 31, 2022.
 The adequacy of allowance for credit losses is assessed quarterly, and the assumptions and models used in establishing the allowance are evaluated regularly.

-We estimated the allowance by segmenting accounts receivable into groups based on certain credit risk characteristics.
-We determined an expected loss rate for each group based on historical loss experience, lifetime for debt recovery, and current and future economic conditions.
+We estimated the allowance by segmenting accounts receivable into groups based on certain credit risk characteristics and estimated the allowance for credit losses on receivables not sharing similar risk characteristic on an individual basis.
+The key factors considered when determining the allowances for credit losses include the historical loss experience, lifetime for debt recovery, financial performance of the customers, current and future economic conditions.